Court-Pencil/Trailblazers/README.md

 - Upcoming Hikes Section – Lists each planned hike with full details, including date, distance, duration, terrain type, difficulty level, and price.

-- Booking/Contact Form – Allows visitors to inquire about or sign up for events directly through the site.

 - Gallery – Displays photos from past hikes, capturing the group’s inclusive and adventurous atmosphere.

+- About us - Gives an backstory on how Trailblazers started and includes a mission statement.

+- Beginner's Guide - For first time hikes gives a guide on what to the weather, what to wear and what to bring.

+- Booking Form – Allows visitors to sign up for events directly through the site.

 - Intuitive Navigation – Simple, clear menu structure for quick access to all pages.